January 11, 2023

 Three things, in particular, appear at the heart of leaving a legacy:

 - A culture that endures;

 - A successful team that, as needed, reinvents itself.

 Sound judgement is the start of it … learning, and sharing that learning, is part of it … but caring is the heart of it.
 Legacy leavers give back.
 Long after his contemporaries have become bored with their sports teams or latest luxury jet, Bill Gates will still be making a difference.

 Critical Tools: Drawing on the example of other legacy leavers.

 Coaching Imperative: Focusing on what really matters versus working on what others deem important.

-This article is an extract from “Coaching the CEO“, © Orxestra® Inc.
+This article is an extract from “Leaders Leave a Legacy“, © Orxestra® Inc.